kill3rstabs/CodingAssesmentBOSP/Readme.md

 ## Overview

 This project is a web application that allows users to submit movie reviews and receive automatic sentiment analysis based on their review text.
-Built with Django and React, it features user authentication, review management, and sentiment analysis using TextBlob or VADER.
+Built with Django and React, it features user authentication, review management, and sentiment analysis using TextBlob.

 ## Getting Started